Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!š¤

 Second, I looked for clients.

-With my meager web presence up and running, I knew the fastest way to get clients would be to get out and meet people face to face.
+With my meagre web presence up and running, I knew the fastest way to get clients would be to get out and meet people face to face.

 So, I attended as many networking events as I could fit into every week.
 I did no cold-calling or emailing, only networking events.
 I found the events by scouring the web, using the Facebook search bar, and Meet-Ups.
 Some of the best events I found were in the local community newspaper.
 Out of my very first networking event, I got two clients!